 So we turned back up a second time up the steep part of the trail to the summit of Santa.
 At the top, we found the herd path leading towards the knoll.
 Reaching Time Square gave us a renewed determination and on towards the dreaded Couchsachraga we pressed on.

-There are three things to psych you out about ‘Couch’:
+There are three things to psych you out about Couchsashraga:

-1 – Coushsachraga is an Algonquin Indian name meaning “dismal wilderness”.
-Couch is an isolated desolate peak in the Adirondack wilderness, why would you even want to approach it?
+1 – Couchsachraga is an Algonquin Indian name meaning “dismal wilderness”.
+‘Couch’ is an isolated, desolate peak in the Adirondack wilderness, why would you even want to approach it?

-2 – Couch was initially surveyed in 1897 and later downgraded in height in 1953 as a result of new surveys, from over 4 000 ft to 3 793 ft.
+2 – Couch was initially surveyed in 1897 and as a result was later downgraded in height in 1953, from over 4 000 ft to 3 793 ft.
 Even though it is less than 4 000 ft, it is still a prerequisite for becoming a 46er.

 Couch is a 2.8 miles round trip (4.5 km).
 Even though you descend 870 ft to the swamp and need to ascend the other steep side to reach the summit, we really enjoyed our walk to Couch as it got us closer to our 46ers goal.